- The COVID-19 travel restrictions in countries outside the United States vary greatly.

 Canada recently extended its border closure until at least July 21, although it is lifting quarantine restrictions for fully vaccinated Canadians seeking to reenter the country as of July 5.

-Other countries, such as Bali, have delayed their plans to reopen their borders to foreign tourists due to a recent surge in COVID-19 cases.
+Other places, such as the Indonesian province of Bali, have delayed their plans to reopen their borders to foreign tourists due to a recent surge in COVID-19 cases.

 “Lifting travel restrictions is made complicated by the fact that globally, countries have varying degrees of immunization and varying epidemics.
 Summer travel will further cast a spotlight on the growing global inequities when it comes to access to COVID-19 vaccines,” Dr. Thomas Kenyon, MPH, chief health officer of international healthcare organization Project HOPE and the former director of Global Health at the Centers for Disease Control and Prevention (CDC), told Healthline.